 Who Oka-B Footwear is Ideal For

 Opie Way was started by the husband-wife duo of Amanda and Justin James to be a part of the movement to bring the lost art of shoemaking back to the USA.
-The brand specializes in quality sneakers with most raw material sourced from within 200 miles of their North Carolina manufacturing plant.
+The brand specializes in quality sneakers, with most raw materials sourced from within 200 miles of their North Carolina manufacturing plant.

 Their best-selling Men’s Riverside Hi-tops are a sneaker-boot hybrid made with vegetable-tanned Horween Dublin leather and fitted with ultra-comfy Poron insoles.
 For women, James Court Sneaker, made with ivory tumbled leather, and the sturdy Italian rubber sole is worth checking out.

 Minnesota-based Sven has been producing a wide array of handcrafted clogs for men, women, and kids with pride in the USA.
 It was founded in 1974 by an expert cobbler Sven Carlsson who had previously worked at centuries-old renowned Swedish clog maker Sandgrens.

 Carlsson brought the Swedish art here and paired it with American craftsmanship to make some of the coolest and most attractive clogs in the market.
 Now owned by Maria Rivers, Sven continues to win the world over with their handcrafted American-made closed-back clogs, heeled clogs, summer sandals, and vibrantly colored Children’s clogs.

 Reebok Work Shoes

 I am thrilled to include Reebok here, which manufactures most of its shoes overseas.
 In its efforts to bring back jobs to America, Reebok came out with a “Made in USA” line in 2016.
 The range includes fabulous work shoes and well-made boots for men and women.
 The most popular ones are Men’s Military Soft Toe boots and Postal Soft Toe work shoes for men and women.